vidhi-arora/ArtPortfolio/README.md

 # Art Portfolio

-An art portfolio website developed using HTML, CSS and JS
+This is my Art Portfolio website developed using HTML, CSS and JavaScript An engineering exploration project under web development.